znsio/ApplitoolsIntegration/README.md

             - Set the Viewport size in `VIEWPORT_SIZE` in format: `Widthxheight` in `applitools.properties` file of your automation framework repo

-3. All the Applitools Batch, Config and UFG Browser configuration related code is present in file ` src/main/java/com/znsio/api/ApplitoolsConfigurationManager.java``.
+3. All the Applitools Batch, Config and UFG Browser configuration related code is present in `ApplitoolsConfigurationManager` class.
     1. Batch Properties are configured using method: `setBatchProperties(BatchInfo batchInfo)` as per given syntax and
        example:
        ```